Ion rapid transit: History

+Initial studies

 In 2004, the Regional Municipality began an Individual Environmental Assessment to study the feasibility of constructing a rapid transit line to provide higher-order public transit service to the Region and to encourage more compact urban growth along the corridor.

 The EA took a broader approach to studying possible routes and stations for the rapid transit line, examining several options such as utilizing existing tracks/roads and constructing new facilities.
 In keeping with legislation, the Environmental Assessment also examined ten possible transport technologies, including monorails and subways.

 The EA as planned consisted of three phases:

 Phase 1: Determine a preferred transportation strategy from options such as road expansion, improved conventional transit, and rapid transit.
 Phase 1 was completed in July 2006.